Emilia Vuorisalmi

 Emilia Vuorisalmi (born February 1, 1979) is a Finnish medical doctor, TV personality and an entrepreneur from Helsinki.

 Medical work

 Vuorisalmi holds a medical doctorate degree from Helsinki University and is, as of 2014, a private practitioner.
-She is currently working at Mehiläinen, Finland's leading healthcare service.
+She is currently working at Mehiläinen, Finland's leading private healthcare service.
 She has also worked as the team doctor for the Finnish basketball league team Helsinki Seagulls.
 Vuorisalmi has written two books about the science behind love and is known as the Love Doctor of Finland.

 Television work

 In 2014, Vuorisalmi hosted, together with Kiti Kokkonen and Elina Tanskanen, the newly launched TV show Hehku (Glow).
 Hehku is a weekly prime time chronicle airing on the Finnish National Television channel YLE 2.
 The topics dealt with range from health and beauty treatments, sports and well-being activities to overall issues that concern modern day Finnish women and girls.

 In 2021, Vuorisalmi starred in one of the leading roles in Finnish romantic comedy series Kullannuput (Yle).

 Vuorisalmi hosts her own podcast DocEmilia - Terveys 360 at Supla since 2020.